tdomhan/pyautoweka/README.md

 import pyautoweka

 #Create an experiment
-experiment = pyautoweka.Experiment(tuner_timeout=9000)
+experiment = pyautoweka.ClassificationExperiment(tuner_timeout=360)
 ```
 `tuner_timeout` is the time the optimization will run in seconds.
-So e.g. 9000 seconds = 2.5 hours.
+So e.g. 360 seconds = 6 minutes.
 The longer you run the optimization, the better of course.
 (Note that the `experiment` object has an interface similar to sklearn classifiers.)

 First we need to load some data.
-Let's for example the the famous [Iris dataset](http://archive.ics.uci.edu/ml/datasets/Iris).
+Let's for example the famous [Iris dataset](http://archive.ics.uci.edu/ml/datasets/Iris).
 Download it using [this link](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).

 Let's load it into python: